Home » Blog » Reviews »

 Glucosamine—and its partner chondroitin—can help.
 Many studies have shown that glucosamine and/or chondroitin are beneficial in helping to repair damage to the joints caused by osteoarthritis (more on chondroitin in a minute).
 While it can’t bring cartilage back, it can prevent further loss as well as reduce symptoms of pain, swelling, and stiffness or noise in the joints.

 This is important, especially for post-menopausal women, who have a greater propensity toward osteoarthritis than men.
 In two independent, three-year, randomized, placebo-controlled studies, glucosamine sulfate was shown to slow the progression of osteoarthritis symptoms.
-After three years, postmenopausal participants in the groups given the glucosamine sulfate showed no joint space narrowing whatsoever, while those given a placebo did.
+After three years, postmenopausal participants in the groups given the this, showed no joint space narrowing whatsoever, while those given a placebo did.
 It’s not only that, the glucosamine sulfate user group showed an improvement in their WOMAC Index (a standardized measure of pain) while there was a trend for worsening of pain in the placebo group.

 We all know that the Joint pain is uncomfortable and very frustrating, especially for those who are used to living a healthy and active life.
 When we want relief from the pain, many of us reach for remedies like the prescription drugs from the doctor in the category known as COX-2 inhibitors (Celebrex and Vioxx are famous examples) or pain relievers such as acetaminophen (Tylenol) and nonsteroidal anti-inflammatory drugs (Aleve).
 These drugs do offer immediate relief, but they’re hardly without problems (witness the class-action suits over Vioxx).